IvoFritsch/html-to-pdf/README.md

 The converter try, to maximum possible extent in the XSL-FO capabilities, create the most similar PDF to the HTML viewed in a browser.

-**This converter doesn't have full HTML and CSS support, it's intended to fastly convert an simple, multipage PDF reports**
+**This converter doesn't have full HTML and CSS support, it's intended to fastly convert simple, multipage PDF reports**

 ## The basic usage is very simple: